jhajek/Linux-text-book-part-2/Chapter-03/chapter-03.md

 ### Sun/Oracle Solaris

-Commercial UNIX
+* Commercial UNIX
-•SUN released Solaris OS -- June 1992
+* SUN released Solaris OS -- June 1992
-•Innovated many technologies
+* Innovated many technologies
--NFS
--ZFS
--DTRACE
--Zones
+    + NFS
+    + ZFS
+    + DTRACE
+    + Zones

-•Bought by Oracle in 2010
+* Bought by Oracle in 2010
-•Oracle put an end to OpenSolaris (which had been opensourced by Sun, but was now closed sourced by Oracle)
+* Oracle put an end to OpenSolaris (which had been opensourced by Sun under the CDDL, but was "closed sourced" by Oracle)

 #### IllumOS

-OpenSolaris code migrated to a new foundation called IllumOS which continues to develop the common code base •Others download IllumOS and extend it and contribute back
+  OpenSolaris code was forked via their opensource license, CDDL, to a new foundation called IllumOS which continues to develop the common code base.
+Allthough IllumOS is a complete code base akin to a BSD distro, it functions more like Linux in the sense that their is no single IllumOS distribution.
+Each group extends the IllumOS to create custom distors.

--OpenIndiana
+* OpenIndiana
+    + This is the pure continuation of OpenSolaris (under a different name ofcourse!
+OpenSolaris is trademark property of Oracle.)
--SmartOS from Joyent
+* SmartOS from Joyent
--Most engineering talent that was fired from Oracle went to Joyent to continue in the Sun sprit.
+    + Most engineering talent that was fired/left from Oracle went to Joyent to continue developing Operating systems technology in the Sun sprit.

 ## Chapter Conclusion and Summary